danielstern/redux-saga-sandbox/README.md

 ## Installation and Getting Started

-Enusre you have a recent version of `node` from https://nodejs.org/.
-Something >= 8.x should be fine.
+Enusre you have installed `nodejs` from https://nodejs.org/.
+Something >= 6.x should be fine., You will also need to have a version of `npm` >= 5.2.

 Install dependencies and start the application.
 `npm install && npm start`